Phase Transition in Taxi Dynamics and Impact of Ridesharing: Large Scale Microscopic Simulation

 Our large scale simulation platform consists of (1) an underlying road network, (2) the commuters with their origins and destinations denoted by the nodes in the road network, and (3) the taxis that move along the edges of the network from one node to another.
 A summary of various components of the simulation is listed in Table.
 I at the end of the paper.
 We will now introduce each component with more details with a formal set of notations.

-\subsection{The road network}
+\subsubsection{The road network}

+Networks are mathematical abstractions of many complex systems, including transportation systems.
 It is a standard procedure to convert a generic road network into a graph-theoretical representation~\cite{Wong2001, Yang1998, Chen2002, Valenzuela2014}, in which the nodes are intersections or ends of the roads, and the edges are directed.
 Thus for most of the purposes, a road network corresponds to a graph given by $G\left(\mathcal N,\mathcal A\right)$, where $\mathcal N$ is the set of all nodes in the road network, and $\mathcal A$ is the adjacency matrix that is not necessarily symmetric, with $\mathcal A_{ij}=1$ if there is a physical road connecting $i^{\text{th}}$ and $j^{\text{th}}$ directly, and a vehicle can travel from $i$ to $j$ along that road; otherwise $\mathcal A_{ij}=0$.
 The adjacency matrix contains information about the topology of the road network, in terms of the accessibility from one location to another.